-Table 3 shows that the mean of the histogram is the first order descriptor that enhance the highest number of contrast indexes (DM, INT and CNR) but the signal to noise ratio and edge preserving index are lower than in the original image; of all the texture descriptors listed in table 1, the only one that was able to preserve edges was the one difference of the mean6.
+Table 3 shows that the mean of the histogram is the first order descriptor that enhance the highest number of contrast indexes (MD, INT and CNR) but the signal to noise ratio and edge preserving index are lower than in the original image; of all the texture descriptors listed in table 1, the only one that was able to preserve edges was the one difference of the mean6.
 The results also show that using second order descriptors based on the co-occurrence matrix for image enhancement is not useful since none of the texture descriptors proposed by Haralick15 are able to enhance the contrast of the image, but the SNR of the tumor region was highly increased using the homogeneity and correlation of the co-occurrence matrix; looking at equation 2 a higher SNR value may imply two things, the mean gray-level of the region increased and/or the standard deviation of the region decreased, making the region brighter and/or more homogenous, but if the contrast between the region and the background is diminished the visualization of the region of interest is going to be more difficult, since the mean gray-level and the homogeneity of the regions is very similar; figure 1 shows how a breast tumor with high SNR in an ultrasound image does not imply a better visualization of the lesion, where the original image has a SNR value of 1.4940 and a CNR value of 1.4882 and the texture image, obtained using the correlation of the co-occurrence matrix as texture descriptor, has a SNR value of 3.2322 and a CNR value of 0.0744.
-Regarding to the results of contrast enhancement using run-length texture features, table 3 shows that the SRE of the run-length matrix enhance all the contrast indexes except for the EPI, this texture feature is also the one that enhance the Minkowski-form distance and the histogram intersection the most, making easier the differentiation between regions using their probabilities, since the normalized histogram can be used as the probability density function of each gray-level to belong to a region27.
+Regarding to the results of contrast enhancement using run-length texture features, table 3 shows that the SRE of the run-length matrix enhance all the contrast indexes except for the EPI, this texture feature is also the one that enhances the Minkowski-form distance and the histogram intersection the most, making easier the differentiation between regions using their probabilities, since the normalized histogram can be used as the probability density function of each gray-level to belong to a region27.
 Figure 2 shows a breast tumor ultrasound image, the pre-processed intensity image and texture images obtained by per-pixel computation using the Mean of the histogram, the Homogeneity of the co-occurrence matrix and SRE of the run-length matrix texture descriptors, while figure 3 shows the normalized histograms of the background (red) and the tumor region (blue) of each image in figure 2.

 Figure 1.
 Comparison of lesion visualization with different SNR values a) original image and b) texture image obtained with the correlation of the co-occurrence matrix.